Martinique: French Island

 Le Marin: Martinique Nature

 Picturesque waterfront restaurants, galleries and boutiques characterize this elegant yachting capital of Martinique.
 It is a popular place to begin yacht charters.
-Time permitting, take an excursion to the mountain heights of Morne Grommier.
+Time permitting, take an excursion to the mountain heights of Morne Gommier.
 Visit the medicinal botanical gardens, thrill to 360-degree views, and absorb a bit of southern Martinique history on a tour of the region.
 For a shot of adrenaline, go canyoning.

 Sainte-Anne: Seaside Charm